General terms and conditions of business

 X. Withdrawal, exclusion of obligation to perform

-Any further claims by the AG against STEINLE are excluded.
+Further claims by the AG against STEINLE are excluded.

 2. If the impossibility is not the responsibility of either contracting party, STEINLE shall be entitled to a portion of the remuneration corresponding to the service provided.